HOW TO ORDER A CERTIFICATE OF STANDING

 What is a Certificate of Standing?

-The State Bar issues a single-page Certificate of Standing to verify a member's name, bar number, admission date, current status, any name or status changes and any public discipline.
-The information is only valid as of the date of the certificate.
-The recipient or recipients decide how long it is valid for (30 days, 60 days, etc.).
-This document is not the admissions office's frameable Admission ("wall") Certificate.
+The State Bar issues a single-page Certificate of Standing to verify a member's name, bar number, admission date, current status, any number or status changes and any public discipline as of the date of the certificate.
+The ultimate recipient decides for how long they consider the certificate "valid".
+We do not use the term "good standing" since what is "good" standing may vary by jurisdiction.
+This document is not the frameable admission ("wall") certificate issued by the admissions office.

 California Supreme Court Certificate of Standing